© 2024

 Self-help housing could be one part of the answer to Kodiak’s housing crisis if municipalities divest land

-Kodiak’s regional Alaska Native corporation is requesting land from local municipalities to help address the housing crisis.
-Koniag, in partnership with the nonprofit Alaska RurAL CAP, pitched its model for self-help housing to both the Kodiak Island Borough Assembly and City Council earlier this week, on the evenings of April 22 and 23 respectively.
+Kodiak’s regional Alaska Native corporation, and its partners, are requesting land from local municipalities to help address the housing crisis.
+Koniag, one of the partners working with the nonprofit Alaska RurAL CAP and Kodiak Island Housing Authority, pitched a model for self-help housing to both the Kodiak Island Borough Assembly and City Council earlier this week, on the evenings of April 22 and 23 respectively.

 Koniag’s President, Shauna Hegna, who is originally from Port Lions, said the corporation partnered with the poverty-alleviating nonprofit Alaska RurAL CAP and the Kodiak Island Housing Authority over a year ago to come up with creative solutions to address the local housing shortage.
 Koniag has already done an economic impact survey to understand how it could bring more investment into the community.